Managing patient expectations

 - the financial cost for the procedure and possible further costs if complications arise.

-At the end of the discussion ask the patient if they have any questions but be aware that some patients will say no even though they do have concerns.
-This may be because they feel stupid, intimidated, rushed or confused.
+At the end of the discussion ask the patient if they have any questions but be aware that some patients will say that they have no questions even though they do have concerns.
+This may be because they feel naive, intimidated, rushed or confused.

 Ask questions such as, “From the information I have provided today, what will you tell your family when you get home?”
 Doctors report that when they ask this question they are often surprised by the discrepancy between what the patient says and the information they were provided.
 Other questions might be: